r"""Pricing scenarios: evaluate a case at any rate action and report margin.

 Each scenario is a rate change: a single float applied to every

-case, or a per-case mapping.
-A per-case mapping must cover every
+per-case mapping.
+A per-case mapping must cover every case -- a

 Returns